labsenct/labsenct/README.md

-my name is Edward. i made the mimic. it was difficult to put the pieces together.
+my name is Edwin. i made the mimic. it was difficult to put the pieces together.